-Prerequisites: BIO 110 or BIO 111
+BIO-110 or BIO-111

-This course introduces the classification, relationships, structure, and function of plants.
+This course provides an introduction to the classification, relationships, structure, and function of plants.
 Topics include reproduction and development of seed and non-seed plants, levels of organization, form and function of systems, and a survey of major taxa.
 Upon completion, students should be able to demonstrate comprehension of plant form and function, including selected taxa of both seed and non-seed plants.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in natural sciences/mathematics.